rust-stuco/lectures/week1/slides.md

 ---

-# Const variables
+# Constants

-Like immutable variables, _constants_ are values bound to a name
+Like immutable variables, constants are values bound to a name.

 ```rust
 const THREE_HOURS_IN_SECONDS: u32 = 60 * 60 * 3;